seap-udea/pryngles-public/README.md

     distribution of points the surface of spheres and disks.
 In the `RingedPlanet` interface of `Pryngles` the `Spangler` class correspond to the class `Sample`.
+  - We add the capability to preview spangles with the Spangler methods.
   - A new tutorial for developers have been added.

 - **0.6.x versions**: